13. How do you diagnose mitochondrial disease?

 Nerve conduction tests may be useful in diagnosing neuropathy, and Electromyography (EMG) can diagnose myopathy.

 Electrocardiography and echocardiography may reveal certain heart conditions such as a conduction disorders or cardiomyopathy.

 Electroretinography is helpful for measuring optic nerve thickness and range of eye movements and may be helpful in diagnosing eye conditions such as retinitis pigmentosa.

-The ultimate goal in diagnosing Mitochondrial Disease is to find the exact genetic mistake, or mutation responsible.
+The ultimate goal in mitochondrial disease diagnosis is to find the exact genetic mistake, or mutation, responsible.

-These techniques can give genetic diagnosis to many more families and look to be the way forward for diagnosing Mitochondrial Disease.
+These techniques can give genetic diagnosis to many more families and look to be the way forward for diagnosing mitochondrial disorders.